 - What are the risks of cross contamination with other products?

 Our Club Zero pots are thoroughly washed with a non-hazardous detergent, rinsed and then dried before they’re refilled.
 Routine allergen testing is carried out on the washing process and the final pots.
 While we’re confident every pot is thoroughly cleaned before we reuse them, our Club Zero products are packed in an area that handles major allergens.
 Please make sure to check the ingredients, allergens and any “may-contain” information on the product pages on our website, and the pot labels.

 - What’s this label across the lid of my Club Zero pot?

-- This is our rather nifty tamper-proof label.
-If the VIP hasn’t been opened, this sticker will show no pattern.
+This is a tamper-proof label.
+If the pots haven’t been opened, this sticker will show no pattern.
 Once you’re happy this is the case, pull off the sticker to reveal the ‘void’ pattern.